gunharth/feeling-responsive/pages/contact.md

 show_meta: false
 subheadline: ""
 header:
-   image_fullwidth: "contact.jpg"
+   image_fullwidth: "contact_greyscale.jpg"
-teaser: "There are many ways to contact me.
+teaser: "<em>There are many ways to contact me.
 Fill out the form below or give me a shout on one of the social media channels listed in the footer of this page.
-I will reply as soon as possible."
+I will reply as soon as possible.</em>"
 permalink: "/contact/"
 ---